active-personas/active-personas.github.io/index.md

 ## GenAI

 As a subset of AI technology, GenAI can create novel human-like generated content in various modalities, including texts, images, audio, videos, and simulations.
 This technology lever￾ages advanced machine learning models to recognize patterns and relationships within a large dataset to generate responses to given inputs.
-Approaches, such as retrieval-augmented generation (RAG) and fine-tuning, can feed user per￾sonas and other RE artifacts into GenAI.
+Approaches, such as retrieval-augmented generation (RAG) and fine-tuning, can feed user personas and other RE artifacts into GenAI.

 # Our Plan